Skip to main content

 If we do this, we still have to take care of any expected rollback effects.

 Because of the return request, we receive a rollbackDiscount effect to undo the discount effect applied during the closing of the session.
-For the item we returned, we get the following effects array in the response:

-Rollback effect (cart item flattening enabled)
+Rollback effect

 {